 Low vision can affect one or both eyes and be caused by aging, birth defects, injury or complications from disease.
 Those who suffer from vision loss lose their independence and experience a poor quality of life.
 Everyday tasks such as using a cell phone, driving, reading a favorite novel or even watching the grandchildren play become challenging and often impossible.

 USC Roski Eye Institute Low Vision Rehabilitation Service

 The USC Roski Eye institute is committed to enhancing the lives of those diagnosed with low vision.
 USC Roski Eye Institute brings hope to those who suffer from low vision with new vision rehabilitation services.
 Assistant Professor of Clinical Ophthalmology, Rachel A. Young, O.D., offers several services such as prescription eyewear, magnifiers or filters and other forms of assistive technology to treat low vision.
 Patients are also offered personalized counseling or training to improve their general quality of life.

 In addition physicians and residents are educated in the diagnosis and treatment of low vision.
-Gloria Chiu, OD, FAAO, FSLS, chief optometrist at the USC Roski Eye Institute, recently helped organize a special low vision symposium for USC Roski Eye Institute residents.
+Dr. Young, organized the annual low vision symposium for USC Roski Eye Institute residents.
 Vision rehabilitation specialists were invited to discuss the latest in low vision treatments.
 Numerous medical device suppliers also demonstrated the newest technological advances in vision rehabilitation devices.

-Making a difference in the fight against AMD
+USC Roski Eye Institute Making a Difference in the Fight Against AMD

 by Debbie Mitra